 Do Great Barrier Reef Tours Operate During Stinger Season?

 Yes they do.
 Your chances of encountering a deadly jellyfish are slimmer on the reef than in inland waters but most boats and cruises will require visitors to wear a full-body stinger suit as a precaution.
-You could take your own stinger suit or wet suit, but they do stock them and usually have them in many shapes and sizes.
+You could possibly take your own stinger suit or wet suit, but they do stock them and usually have them in many shapes and sizes.
 Sometimes you’ll pay extra for gear hire, sometimes not.

 If you are visiting Port Douglas during the wet season keep a close eye on long term weather forecasts, cyclones visit us in the north and at those times the reef just won’t be happening.